weekendesk/nodegate/README.md

 | `path`     | `string` | Path of the route, the path can be written on the Express way, for example: `/user/:id` |
 | `pipeline` | `array`  | List of the modifiers to apply to the container.                                        |

+The pipelines are the list of modifiers to execute **synchronously** to modify the container.

+Each modifier of the pipeline will be called with two arguments:
+ - The container, with the update of the previous modifier
+ - The original requests received by nodegate.
+(The Express request).

 ### Container

 For each http call, nodegate will start to execute a pipeline of different modifiers.
 This container